-Habitat regional charts show the types of habitat species are associated with every week of the year for states, provinces, and Bird Conservation Regions where they occur within the Western Hemisphere.
-These charts provide a unique way of visualizing the 27 habitat variables that have been included in all of the eBird Status and Trends models.
-The charts allow researchers to visualize how species associate with different habitat types throughout the year, expanding our knowledge base and sparking new research questions to investigate.
+Habitat regional charts show the types of habitat species are associated with every week of the year for countries, territories, and dependencies as well as subregions within each country, territory, or dependency.
+These charts provide a unique way of visualizing the habitat variables that have been included in all of the eBird Status and Trends models.
+The charts help visualize how species associate with different habitat types throughout the year, expanding our knowledge base and sparking new research questions to investigate.
 They also allow researchers, land managers, and decision-makers to identify the important habitats that support species in different places and at different times of the year.

 How to interpret the habitat regional charts